Skip to content

 Emacs Project configurationλ︎

-SPC p e to create or edit a .dir-locals.el file in the current project.
+Space p e to create or edit a .dir-locals.el file in the current project or open a .dir-locals.el file, e.g. via Space f f

 Force loading the .dir-locals.el configuration

-The definitions in a .dir-locals.el are only ready when opening a file from the current project, so a file must be opened or reloaded, Space b R (revert-buffer).
+The definitions in a .dir-locals.el are only ready when opening a file from the current project, so a file must be opened, Space f f, or reloaded, Space b R (revert-buffer).
 Switching to another buffer that has not been reverted (or re-opened) may not pick up the changes to the .dir-locals.el file.

-An example of setting the Clojure CLI tool as the default Clojure tool (rather than Leiningen or Boot).
-Also configuring several deps.edn aliases to be used when starting the REPL via Clojure CLI.
+Example of setting the Clojure CLI tool as the default Clojure tool (rather than Leiningen).

 ((clojure-mode . ((cider-preferred-build-tool . clojure-cli)